Highfivery/zero-spam-for-wordpress/readme.txt

 = v5.1.2 =

+* perf(geolocation): improved performance for geolocation and data sharing
 * docs(readme): updated readme file
 * refactor(misc): added some functionality to make debugging easier
 * fix(ipinfo): resolves #273, loads the ipinfo library only if enabled